genesiscommunitysuccess/docs/docs/03_server-modules/04_event-handler/06_testing.md

 ```

 For more information on authorisation, please see the [authorisation docs](/server-modules/access-control/authorisation-overview).

-### Tests

-After you have set things up.
-Now you can create the tests themselves.

 Below is a test that verifies only Traders can enter trades: